spacer

 The self proclaimed 'special one' had also steered Porto to victory in the previous year's Uefa Cup final, and it was to be the first time that consecutive wins in each competition had ever been achieved.

-Badge Despite their defeat in the final to FC Porto, the giant killing exploits of A.S Monaco should not be cast aside, as the free scoring frenchmen bagged 27 goals in 13 scintillating matches.
+Despite their defeat in the final to FC Porto, the giant killing exploits of A.S Monaco should not be cast aside, as the free scoring Frenchmen bagged 27 goals in 13 scintillating matches.

 Croatian Dado Prso was the top performer in the group stages, notching five goals in an 8-3 demolition of Deportivo la Coruna as Monaco cruised into the first knockout round.